Tōkaidō Main Line: Nagoya Block Main Line

 Before March 2016, JR West operated trains from Maibara as far as Ogaki on JR Central territory.
-After the two companies realized this invasion, on 25 March 2016, all JR West departures were changed to JR Central trains to Maibara station.
+From 25 March 2016, all JR West departures were changed to JR Central trains to Maibara station.

 Branch lines

 Both the Mino-Akasaka and Tarui branch lines separate from the Main Line at Minami-Arao Junction, located 3.1 km west of Ōgaki Station.